-Major Trends Impacting the Workforce Post-COVID
+Major Trends Impacting the Workforce

-- Many older workers have decided to retire rather than re-enter the job search process
+Many older workers have decided to retire rather than re-enter the job search process.

-- Demand for recruiters is outpacing the current supply; with fewer recruiters, organizations will be getting fewer applicants (based on data from Indeed, there has been a 78% increase in recruiter job postings since Jan 2021 and a 47% decrease in recruiter job seekers)
+Demand for recruiters is outpacing the current supply.
+With fewer recruiters, organizations will be getting fewer applicants.
+Based on data from Indeed, there has been a 78% increase in recruiter job postings since Jan 2021 and a 47% decrease in recruiter job seekers.

 In addition to the workforce challenges created by COVID, we are also feeling the societal impacts of baby boomers exiting the workforce in mass, record low labor participation from working-age Americans, and the lowest birth rates the US has seen to date.

-Baby-Boomers Exiting the Workforce
+Older Generations Exiting the Workforce

 Labor Participation from Working Age Americans

-In addition to the alarming rate at which women left the workforce over the past year, another trend started in the 1980s and continues today with prime-age (ages 25-54) men leaving the workforce in large waves.
+In addition to the alarming rate at which women left the workforce over the past year, another trend started in the 1980s with prime-age (ages 25-54) men leaving the workforce in large waves.
 The prime-age male labor force participation rate declined from 94% in 1980 to 89% in 2019.

 Decreasing Birth Rates